kyubisation/angular-server-side-configuration/README.md

 By default the searchEnvironmentVariables method uses a regex (`/process\s*\.\s*env\s*\.\s*[a-zA-Z0-9_]+/gm`) to look for process.env.* usages.
 It is possible to provide a discovery function in the options as a second parameter.

+`root` The root directory from which to search.
+`options` Optional options for searching environment variables.
+`options.filePattern` The file pattern in which environment variables should be searched (Defaults to /.js$/).
+`options.environmentVariablesDiscovery` The function to discover environment variables in the matched files (Defaults to process.env.VARIABLE => VARIABLE).

 Returns an instance of EnvironmentVariablesConfiguration.